benthor/tagvial/README.md

 View
 ----
 - all files are visible in the root
-- (hard) links into their tag directories
+- (hard) links into their tag directories (are hard links hard? maybe later)
 - subdirectory paths model the tag space
 - all possible tags are visible in all directories (for now, possibly already excluding the tags already part of the path)
 - addition of a file to a tag path tags it with all tags in the path, it is now accessible from any tag in the path. d'oh!